Frank-Wolfe Algorithms for (L0, L1)-smooth functions: -FW Algorithm

 The PL condition was introduced by Polyak~\cite{polyak1963gradient}.
 This class of functions includes all strongly convex functions.
 Later, Karimi et al.~\cite{karimi2016linear} showed that the PL condition also encompasses several broader families, such as weakly strongly convex functions, functions satisfying the restricted secant inequality, and essentially strongly convex functions.
 Typical examples include logistic regression loss and least-squares objectives.

 In this setting, we relax the assumptions on the feasible set.
 Specifically, we require only that $Q$ is convex and that the solution $x^*$ lies in its interior, i.e., $x^* \in \mathrm{Int}(Q)$.
 We now recall a well-known scaling condition that holds under this assumption.
+Additionally recall that $B(x,r) \overset{\text{def}}{=} \{ z: \| z - x \| \leq r \}$ is the ball of radius $r$ around $x$.